fortinet-fortisoar/connector-cymulate-phishing-awareness/docs/cymulate-phishing-awareness.md

 ## About the connector
 Cymulate's Phishing Awareness campaigns evaluate employees' security awareness levels by simulating phishing attacks.
-<p>This document provides information about the Cymulate Phishing Awareness Connector, which facilitates automated interactions, with a Cymulate Phishing Awareness server using FortiSOAR&trade; playbooks.
-Add the Cymulate Phishing Awareness Connector as a step in FortiSOAR&trade; playbooks and perform automated operations with Cymulate Phishing Awareness.</p>
+<p>This document provides information about the Cymulate Phishing Awareness - BAS Connector, which facilitates automated interactions, with a Cymulate Phishing Awareness - BAS server using FortiSOAR&trade; playbooks.
+Add the Cymulate Phishing Awareness - BAS Connector as a step in FortiSOAR&trade; playbooks and perform automated operations with Cymulate Phishing Awareness - BAS.</p>

 ### Version information